guinnesschen/ai-cover-studio/README.md

 # 🧪 AI CoverLab

 Transform any song into a character performance using AI.
-Drop in a YouTube link, pick a character like Squidward, and watch AI generate a full cover with voice cloning and custom visuals.
+Upload an audio file, pick a character like Squidward, and watch AI generate a full cover with voice cloning and custom visuals.

 ## How it works

-1. **🔗 Submit a song** - Paste any YouTube URL
+1. **🎵 Upload audio** - Upload an MP3, WAV, WebM, or M4A file (max 50MB)
 2. **🎭 Pick a character** - Choose from Squidward and more coming soon
 3. **🖼️ Describe the vibe** - Optional prompt for custom artwork
 4. **🎵 Get your cover** - AI generates voice, visuals, and video